 Digital online shopping is not expected to go anywhere, as this continues to be the first choice for many.
 BOPIS, deliver-to-home services and curbside pickup will continue to be provided across many retailers, including grocery stores, clothing stores, and others.
 For those who wish to conduct their shopping primarily online, retailers will continue to adopt appointment scheduling and virtual queuing software to manage the in-store shopping experience.
 As consumers regain their traditional holiday shopping experiences, it is up to retailers to implement the best strategies to provide a safe, convenient, and personalized shopping experience, wherever their customers decide to shop from.

 -John Federman, CEO of JRNI

-About the Author As CEO, John Federman is responsible for JRNI’s strategic direction, growth, and corporate vision.
+As CEO, John Federman is responsible for JRNI’s strategic direction, growth, and corporate vision.
 Prior to JRNI, he served as CEO of Webcollage.
 He has also served as CEO of Dailybreak, Searchandise Commerce, eStara, Dotomi, Newmediary, and AdSmart.
 Federman began his career at Ziff Davis Media, the world’s number one trade journal, where he held a number of positions culminating as publisher of PC Week.
 He also serves as an advisor to Boston-based Salsify and sits on the Board of New York’s Touchcode.
 He is a regular contributor and industry speaker covering omnichannel, customer experience, and e-commerce strategies.